sailscastshq/boring-stack/CONTRIBUTING.md

 ### Branch Organization

-At Boring JavaScript Stack, we use the [Gitflow branching model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) where we use a `develop` branch as the main branch for active development.
+At The Boring JavaScript Stack, we use the [Gitflow branching model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) where we use a `develop` branch as the main branch for active development.
 Therefore, all Pull Requests should be directed towards the `develop` branch instead of the `main` branch.
 This helps us maintain a stable `main` branch while allowing continuous development on the `develop` branch.

 ### Good First Issue